 Shot in the Heart of Melbourne 2019

-The "Shot in the Heart of Melbourne" exhibition is on soon.
+"Shot in the Heart of Melbourne" exhibition now open.

 The Australian Association of Street Photographers is proud to bring the eighth “Shot in the Heart of Melbourne” exhibition.